 Insole Cavity Filling - Real cork with no fillers, rubbers, plastics, foams or additives.
 This filling is roughly 4mm thick.
 Cork helps conform to your foot the best because it's an all natural substance.

-Inlay - Heel pad leather, and cushioning foam between the insole and heel pad leather, aka, the inlay.
+Inlay - Heel pad leather, and cushioning foam between the insole and heel pad leather, aka, the inlay/heel insert.
 Leather is cut from the same vegetable tanned lining leather used or in some cases, the same leather used for the upper.

 Toebox - Structured.